Philippe Coutinho: Aston Villa

 On 7 January 2022, 29-year-old Coutinho joined Premier League club Aston Villa on loan for the remainder of the 2021–22 season, reuniting with former Liverpool teammate Steven Gerrard, Aston Villa's manager.
 Coutinho made his debut on 15 January as a 70th-minute substitute against Manchester United, scoring the equaliser in a 2–2 home draw.
 On 12 May 2022, Coutinho signed for Aston Villa permanently for an undisclosed transfer fee, reported to be £17 million, on a four-year contract.

 Loan to Al-Duhail

 On 8 September 2023, Coutinho joined Qatar Stars League club Al-Duhail on loan for the 2023–24 season.
 On 28 September 2023, Coutinho scored on his debut in Qatari football, in a 2–1 away victory over Al-Markhiya.

 Return to Vasco da Gama

 On 10 July 2024, Coutinho re-joined boyhood club Vasco da Gama on a season-long loan.
-Coutinho left Aston Villa to join Vasco da Gama on a permanent basis on 4 July 2025.
-It was reported to be a free transfer after Aston Villa had reached an agreement to terminate his contract.
+On 4 July 2025, the move became permanent after he reached an agreement to terminate his contract with Aston Villa.
+On 18 February 2026, Coutinho left Vasco citing pressure from fans and mental exhaustion.

+Santos

+On 14 September 2026, Coutinho joined Campeonato Brasileiro Série A side Santos for the remainder of the 2026 season, reuniting with former Brazilian teammate Neymar.